zzz-client/zzz/Readme.md

 - `--scope <name>`: The name of the scope to use
 - `--context <name>`: The name of the context to use
+- `--execute`: For CLI usage, execute the request instead outputting its contents
 - `--http`: Start the HTTP server, defaults to port 8000
 - `--web`: Start the Web (Vite) server, defaults to port 5173